plone/ploneorg.core/docs/development.rst

 Development
 ===========

-What to do to get a development setup up and running
+What to do to get a development setup up and running.

 Requirements
 ------------